maciasdc/CFTIC-MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab01/Lab01-Implementing-Microsoft-Identity-lab-answer-key/03-Exercise-2-Implementing-authentication.md

 1. Open the folder in Visual Studio code by executing from the project directory: `code .`

-### Configure the web application with the Azure AD application you created
+### a.Configure the web application with the Azure AD application you created

 1. Locate and open the **./appsettings.json** file in the ASP.NET Core project.